 How is the multi-channel customer experience changing marketing?

-According to Deloitte Digital, by 2016 mobile technology will be influencing in-store retail sales by $689 billion.
-Brands need to understand how to build campaigns that take into account customers who comparison shop or redeem coupons on one platform, and then make the actual purchase in another.
-They must learn how to properly note response attribution.
-They must make sure that campaigns are coordinated so that customers in store can discuss their mobile promotions with someone informed and aware.
+Brands need to understand how to build campaigns that account for customers who comparison shop or redeem coupons on one platform, and then make the actual purchase in another.
+They need to learn how to properly note response attribution.
+Also, they must make sure that campaigns are coordinated so that customers in store can discuss their mobile promotions with informed employees.